arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 ### The danger of early pride

-At age 18, young Benjamin Franklin returned to Boston, full of pride and self-satisfaction and a pocketfull of coins that he would show to everyone.
-When meeting Cotton Mather, one of the town's most respected figures he was chatting walking down the hallway and missed Cotton's warning to stoop, hitting his head into a low ceiling beam.
+At the tender age of 18, young Benjamin Franklin had returned to Boston, full of pride and self-satisfaction and a pocketfull of coins that he would show to everyone who was willing to indulge him.
+When meeting was Cotton Mather, one of the town's most respected figures, they walked down the hallway chatting.
+Franklin, completely self-absorbed had missed Cotton's warning to stoop, hitting his head into a low ceiling beam.
 Mather response was "Let this be a caution to you not always to hold your head so high"...
 "Stoop, young man, stoop— as you go through this world— and you’ll miss many hard thumps."

 Christians consider pride a sin, because it convinces people they are better than they are, deludes and distracts them.